Titanic Quarter: Industrial usage

 In 1853 the Harbour Commissioners leased land on the island to shipbuilder Robert Hickson, who later employed a 23-year-old Edward Harland as manager.
 In 1861 Edward Harland and Hamburg-born Gustav Wolff established what was to become the world's most successful shipyard - Harland and Wolff.
 The Queen's Island shipyard continued to grow after taking charge of the Shipyard.
 By 1875, Harland and Wolff had grown to a large yard employing more than 1,000 workers.
 Wooden lighthouses were erected in the late 1800s to assist the mariners as they came in and out of the Belfast docks as Belfast's coal and steel industries continued to grow.

 The Abercorn Basin and Hamilton Dock were established in 1876 for the growing shipbuilding industry.
 The Abercorn Basin (known as Belfast Marina) was used for the transportation of coal onto cargo boats, the presence of swan-necked cranes were common during the 20th century.
 Harland & Wolff shipyard used Abercorn Basin to launch many of ships for White Star Line.

+Historically, the western fringe of Queen's Island was dominated by the Queen's Quay industrial zone, locally referred to as the 'Coal Quay.'
+From the mid-19th century, the area served as the primary hub for the city's coal, freight and scrap metal trades, occupied by prominent firms such as John Kelly Limited.
+The quay featured a dense network of coal depots, scrapyards, and the terminus of the Belfast and County Down Railway, Queen's Quay Station.

+In the 21st-century, the northern side of Queen's Island is used by Harland & Wolff and Clearway scrapyard.